Kevin Windham

+Career

-Amateur experience
+Amateur racing

 The 1994 AMA Amateur and Youth National Motocross Championships, at Loretta Lynn’s Dude Ranch, was the venue for Windham’s final races as an amateur.
 He won both the 125cc A Modified and the 250cc Open A Modified classes, setting a new lap record, taking out his seventh and eighth amateur national titles, and extending his personal winning streak at Loretta Lynn’s to eighteen consecutive motos.

-Professional career
+Professional racing

-Kevin Windham has been described as "arguably the best rider to have never won a National Championship".
-Regarded as one of the most naturally talented riders competing in motocross and supercross, Windham has finished second in the overall points standings five times, without once winning.
-Though one of the oldest riders on the track in 2011, his acknowledged class, grace, and riding ability make him a favourite with the fans.

 In 1994 Windham turned professional midway through the season, riding a Kawasaki.
-He was awarded the AMA Rookie of the Year award, and after an impressive performance at Mt.
-Morris, PA, where he nearly beat Doug Henry for the moto win, he was signed by Team Yamaha.
+He was awarded the AMA "Rookie of the Year" award, and after an impressive performance at Mt.
+Morris, PA, where he nearly beat Doug Henry for the moto win and was signed by Team Yamaha.

 In 1995 Windham took five podium finishes in the 125cc East Region Supercross Series, with a best result of second at Minneapolis.
 He finished that series in 5th overall.
 He also had some strong performances in the outdoor nationals with a top 125cc Motocross finish of fifth at Delmont, PA.

 1996 was a breakthrough year for Windham, with six supercross wins he scored his first 125cc West Coast Championship.
 Later that year he won four 125cc Nationals and placed second to Steve Lamson in the championship.

 In 1997 Windham had another strong season.
 He won all but two rounds of the 125 West Region Supercross series and earned his second title in as many years.
 He also had 125cc National Motocross overall wins at Buchanan, MI, New Berlin, NY, and Delmont, PA.
 Windham also made history by winning a 250cc Supercross main event in Charlotte, NC while still a full-time 125cc rider.
 He was the first person, and so far only, in motocross history to do this.

 In 1998 Windham moved to the 250cc class full-time for Yamaha and won the New Orleans and St. Louis 250cc Supercross rounds. he took five additional podium finishes and finished outside the top-10 just once in the 1998 Supercross series.
 He finished 4th overall.
 He took podium finishes in the 250cc Motocross National races at Budds Creek, MD, and New Berlin, NY, but failed to score an overall victory.
 He broke his leg at the Washougal, WA, event and withdrew from the series.
-After a bitter contract dispute, Kevin Windham signed with Team Honda for the 1999 season.
+After a bitter contract dispute, Windham signed with Team Honda for the 1999 season.